Universal health care by country: North Macedonia

 The country inherited a large health infrastructure after independence in 1991 with good well-distributed public health services.
 Private hospitals were opened and primary care was privatised.
 Subsequently, both public and private providers have been integrated into one social insurance-funded model managed by the Health Insurance Fund of North Macedonia.
 The public hospital sector is seen as inefficient and is unpopular with both patients and professional staff.
 90% of the population is within 30 minutes of a health service.

 Expenditure on healthcare was $851 per head in 2014, 6.5% of GDP.

-According to the Euro health consumer index the Macedonian health system made the most remarkable advance of any country in the history of their Index, from 27th to 16th place in 2014, because by implementing a real-time e-Booking system they reduced waiting lists so significantly.
+According to the Euro health consumer index, the Macedonian health system made the most remarkable advance of any country in the history of their Index, from 27th to 16th place in 2014, because by implementing a real-time e-Booking system they reduced waiting lists so significantly.
 From July 2013, any GP can make a booking at any specialist or heavy diagnostic equipment in the country in real-time while the patient is present.
-They rated Macedonia 16th in Europe in 2015.
+They rated North Macedonia 16th in Europe in 2015.

 The Doctor's Chamber of Macedonia complains that there is a discrepancy between the available funds and the quality of service expected, that facilities are not used efficiently, equipment is outdated and staff are not used effectively.

+Poland

+Healthcare in Poland is insurance based, delivered through a publicly-funded health care system, called the National Health Fund, which is free for all the citizens of Poland, provided they fall into the "insured" category (usually meaning that they have health insurance paid for by their employer, or are the spouse or child of an insured person).